Leon-dipac/python-for-devops-october-2022/README.md

     Description of the environment : " This is for coding with Python. "

     Once your Cloud9 environment is created then run the following command :
+      -> Clone your repository using the 'SSH' Link :
+      $ git clone git@github.com:Leon-dipac/python-for-devops-october-2022.git

+      NB: When you create a new environment, you will have 'Permission denied (publickey)' error when cloning a GitHub Repo.

+      -> Generate a once off key by typing the command then press 'enter' 3 times :

+      $ ssh-keygen -t rsa

+      -> Your generated public key will be saved in your EC2 instance :

+      $ cat {public key EC2 instance location }

+       For example :

+      $ cat /home/ec2-user/.ssh/id_rsa.pub

 ## Command -Lines Tools